 It is a good idea to pay more attention to the quality of information you post online than to the frequency of updates.
 Make sure you are not too obsessed with the online presence and do not waste your time.

-Social media is a good way to identify necessary directions and make connections but it is only fruitful if you continue this activity in a real life.
+p id=”arIndex_24″>Social media and blogging are good ways to identify necessary directions and make connections but it is only fruitful if you continue this activity in real life.